 - Finally, when taking an online exam, follow these guidelines (below).
-Students who fail to follow these guidelines will be notified by the coach and/or course instructor and will receive a 10-point penalty on each exam where these rules are not followed. - You must use a webcam for the entire exam.
-Do not unplug or cover the camera while testing. - You must clearly show your Driver's License, MavID, or other form of governmentissued ID that includes a picture of you when requested at the beginning of your exam. - You must show your desktop and nearby testing area in the environment check. - Do not have any notes or books in the testing area.
-Do not have an additional computer screen or any other electronics in the testing area (including tablets, phones, or smart watches).
-Turn off all mobile devices, phones, and put them in another room. - Do not talk to anyone in the room or on the phone during your test. - Do not wear headphones or ear buds.
+Students who fail to follow these guidelines will be notified by the coach and/or course instructor and will receive a 10-point penalty on each exam where these rules are not followed. - You must use a webcam and sit where you are visible in the webcam for the entire exam.
+Do not unplug or cover the camera while testing. - You must clearly show your Driver's License, MavID, or other form of governmentissued ID that includes a picture of you when requested at the beginning of your exam.
+Please note: you are able to verify that a picture was take in the system.
+If the system does not show you your picture, please exit out of the system and try again. - You must show your desktop and nearby testing area in the environment check.
+Please note: you are able to verify that a picture was taken.
+If the system does not show you your recorded environment check, please exit out of the system and try again. - Do not have any notes or books in the testing area. - Do not have an additional computer screen or any other electronics in the testing area (including tablets, phones, or smart watches). - Turn off all mobile devices, phones, and put them in another room. - Do not talk to anyone in the room or on the phone during your test. - Do not wear headphones or ear buds.
 Soft foam earplugs with no attached wires are permitted. - Remain at your desk or workstation for the duration of the test.
 No bathroom breaks. - Take your exam at a desk or table (not on a couch or sofa).
 This will help you to stay in view of your computer's camera rather than slowly slouching / sliding out of view. - Make sure your room lighting is behind your computer or above you.
 When the lighting is behind you, your face is in the shadows and the system may "flag" you for potential cheating / difficulty seeing your face. - Students with a pattern of behavior that demonstrate the potential for academic dishonesty will be notified by the instructor and may be reported to the office of community standards.